Armflow/test_store/README.md

 ## Created as an interview exercise for web programmer position.

 #### Using directions:
-Clone down git repository.
-The `node` and `npm` needed installed on your machine.
+Clone down git repository. `git clone https://github.com/Armflow/test_store` The `node` and `npm` needed to be installed on your machine.

 #### Installation:
 Execute the same `npm install` inside the `front` and `back` project folders separately.